LuchoBazz/knowledge-core/docs/git-github/git.md

 - `grep -v 'svg'`: Further filters out any files that contain the string "svg".
 - `xargs wc -l`: Passes the remaining files to the `wc` command, which counts the number of lines in each file.

-### Usage
-Run this command in your terminal to quickly assess the number of lines of code in your repository while ignoring certain file types that may not be relevant.

 ## Remove Branches That Have Already Been Pushed

 ```bash